-There have been a few things that I have been asked about Oaxaca, and I’ll cover the top FAQs here.
+There have been a few things that I have been asked about Oaxaca, so I’ll cover the top FAQs here.

 How the heck do you say it?